-Third party cookies are cookies that are placed by another organization than the owner of the Website you’re visiting.
-This may include cookies created by a company specialized in the analysis of websites or by the owner of the website the owner is visiting to get data about the visitor frequency of his Website.
+Third party cookies are cookies that are placed by another organization than the owner of the website you’re visiting.
+This may include cookies created by a company specialized in the analysis of websites.
+Or by the owner of the website to get data about the visitor frequency of his website.

-Functional cookies are cookies that ensure the proper functioning of the Website (e.g. cookies for login or registration, language preferences).
-Functional cookies are logically first party cookies.
+These cookies ensure the proper functioning of the website (e.g. for login or registration, language preferences, etc.).
+Functional cookies are first party cookies.

-Non-functional cookies are cookies that can be placed for statistical, social, targeting and commercial purposes.
-They are not related to the mere technical support of the Website.
-Cookies with statistical purposes allow us to check which pages of the Website you visit, where your computer is localized etc. Cookies with social purposes allow the user to share the content of the visited Website through social media directly to others.
-Cookies with targeting purposes allow the creation of your profile based on your surfing behaviour so that the displayed advertisements are tailored to your interests.
-Cookies with commercial purposes keep track of how many and which advertisements were displayed to a user.
+Non-functional cookies can be placed for statistical, social, targeting and commercial purposes.
+They are not related to any technical support of the website.
+Cookies with statistical purposes allow us to check which pages of the website you visit.
+It tells us where your computer is localized.
+And more.
+Than we have cookies with social purposes.
+They allow the user to share the content of the visited website through social media with others.
+Cookies with targeting purposes allow the creation of your profile based on your surfing behaviour.
+So that displayed advertisements get tailored to your interests.
+Commercial cookies keep track of how many and which advertisements were displayed to a user.
 Non-functional cookies can be first party or third party cookies.

-Persistent cookies remain on the user’s device for the duration period set within the cookie’s file and after you have closed your browser.
-These cookies are activated every time the user visits the Website that placed this cookie (e.g. cookies placed by social media such as Twitter, Facebook, Google Analytics etc.) Most non-functional cookies are persistent cookies.
+Persistent cookies remain on the user’s device for the duration period set within the cookie’s file.
+And after you have closed your browser.
+These cookies are activated every time the user visits the website that placed this cookie.
+For instance by social media such as Twitter, Facebook, Google Analytics, etc. Most non-functional cookies are persistent cookies.

-We use performance cookies to collect information about the way visitors are using our Website, in order to improve the content of our Website, to adapt our Website to the visitors’ needs and to increase the user friendliness of our Website.
+We use analytical cookies to collect information about the way visitors are using our website.
+We do that in order to improve the content of our website.
+And to adapt our website to the visitors’ needs.
+As well as to increase the user friendliness of our website.

-This includes a cookie that enables us to count the number of unique visitors and a cookie the keeps track of the most popular pages.
-We are also using Adobe Analytics, Google Analytics and Hotjar to analyse the use of our Website.
+It enables us to count the number of unique visitors and to track our most popular pages.
+We us Adobe Analytics, Google Analytics and Hotjar to analyze the use of our website.
 These websites are also using cookies.

 These cookies do not contain any personal data.

-We are using “Pixel” for our marketing campaigns on Facebook.
+We use “Pixel” for our marketing campaigns on Facebook.
 This tool enables us to integrate a cookie created by Facebook in some of our web pages.
-This way Facebook can monitor the actions of its users, from an advertisement on the social network to a web page of our Website.
-Facebook will then be able to identify on its platform the user who visited the web page in question, provide customized services and place more targeted advertisements.
+This way Facebook can monitor the actions of its users.
+From an advertisement on the social network to a web page of our website.
+Facebook will be able to identify on its platform the user who visited the web page in question.
+Thereafter, they provide customized services and place more targeted advertisements.
 This data processing does not apply to users without Facebook account.
-You can read more on the way Facebook collects, processes and uses data and on possible settings to protect your privacy in the Facebook user data policy.
+You can find more information in the Facebook user data policy.